Omnipotence: As a stage of normal child development

-Heinz Kohut regarded 'the narcissistic patient's "megalomania"...as part of normal development.
+Heinz Kohut regarded "the narcissistic patient's "megalomania" as a part of normal development.

-D. W. Winnicott took a more positive view of a belief in early omnipotence, seeing it as essential to the child's well-being; and 'good-enough' mothering as essential to enable the child to 'cope with the immense shock of loss of omnipotence' - as opposed to whatever 'prematurely forces it out of its narcissistic universe'.
+D. W. Winnicott took a more positive view of a belief in early omnipotence, seeing it as essential to the child's well-being; and "good-enough" mothering as essential to enable the child to "cope with the immense shock of loss of omnipotence"—as opposed to whatever "prematurely forces it out of its narcissistic universe".

 Rejection or limitation

 Some monotheists reject the view that a deity is or could be omnipotent, or take the view that, by choosing to create creatures with free will, a deity has chosen to limit divine omnipotence.
 In Conservative and Reform Judaism, and some movements within Protestant Christianity, including open theism, deities are said to act in the world through persuasion, and not by coercion (this is a matter of choice—a deity could act miraculously, and perhaps on occasion does so—while for process theism it is a matter of necessity—creatures have inherent powers that a deity cannot, even in principle, override).
 Deities are manifested in the world through inspiration and the creation of possibility, not necessarily by miracles or violations of the laws of nature.